nais/doc/docs/observability/alerts/reference.md

     ```

 ### inhibitRules[].sourcesRegex
 Regex matchers for which one or more alerts have to exist for the inhibition to take effect.
-These are key/value pairs.
+These are key/value pairs, where the value can be a regex.

 Type: `object`<br />
 Required: `false`<br />